-Bananas, Milk, Bread, Chicken Nuggets, and a box of First Response Early Responder Pregnancy Tests filled my Wal-Mart shopping basket one afternoon.
+Bananas, milk, bread, chicken nuggets (don’t judge), and a box of First Response Early Responder Pregnancy Tests filled my Wal-Mart shopping buggy one afternoon.
 I decided on the box with just two for $8.98.
-I wasn’t feeling pregnant so splurging on the box with three for $12.98 seemed like a waste of four dollars.
+I wasn’t “feeling” pregnant, therefore splurging on the box with three for $12.98 seemed like a waste of four dollars.
 Heck, spending the $8.98 seemed like a waste.
-But Josiah Day is around the corner and how awesome and dreamy would it be to announce a pregnancy on such a significant day?
+But with our wedding anniversary just around the corner I kept thinking of how awesome and dreamy would it be to announce a pregnancy on such a significant day?
 Ahh…just the thought of it made my heart swell!
 And butterflies swarm in my tummy.

-And so excited with hope and the never ending “what if I am” thoughts, I rushed home, placed the other items quickly on the kitchen counter and ripped open the box as I darted to the bathroom.
+Excited, and with so much hope tucked inside of my never ending “what if I am” thoughts, I immediately rushed home, placed the other items quickly on the kitchen counter and ripped open the box as I darted to the bathroom.
 Once inside the privacy of the four small walls, I tossed aside the instructions (at this point I know the drill) and quickly dropped my drawers to take the test.
 While sitting there, anxiously waiting to see two gloriously pink lines, I saw the same one line I have stared at for the past five years quickly emerge.
 Drats!
 As I flung it into the trash, I went on to complete the next item on the “to do” list…dusting.

-The next morning with the negative test glaring up at me from the trash and the unopened one staring me down from the counter, I thought “oh heck!
+The next morning with the negative test glaring up at me from within the trashcan, and the unopened one staring me down from the counter, I thought “oh heck!
 Why not?”
-Because if you know me?
-You would know that I am a pee on a stick fool.
+Because if you know me, you would also know that I am a pee on a stick fool.
 If there is a test nearby and I have to pee, no matter what cycle day I am on, I am going to use it.
 I shamefully have been known to waste $50 each cycle on pregnancy tests.

-(Hubby if you are reading, please know this is no longer happening.
-I am now wasting our money on other non important items.)
+(Dear husband, please know this is no longer happening.
+I am now wasting our money on other non-important items.)

-But since the last test (just one day earlier) was clearly a gigantic negative, I had a sneaky suspension this one was too; so without waiting around for the long drawn out and dreaded three minutes to read my presumed negative answer, I hopped into the shower.
-After washing behind the ears and scrubbing my knees and elbows until they were squeaky clean, I jumped out and this is what I saw…
+But since the last test (just one day earlier) was clearly a gigantic negative, I had a sneaky suspension this one would be as well; therefore, without waiting around for the long drawn out and dreaded three minutes to read my presumed negative answer, I hopped into the shower.
+After washing behind the ears, and scrubbing my knees and elbows until they were squeaky clean, I jumped out and this is what I saw…

 Two letters–one word.
 No. UH?!
 No?!
 Did it just tell me NO?!
 How rude!
 As tears formed in my eyes and I stood staring blankly at the word “NO“, I stomped my foot, whined about the test result and cried as I feared I would never see the words “YES”.
 Each time I looked down and saw the word “NO”, my mind finished it with…